Biography

 M. G. Ruppert; B. S. Routley; A. J. Fleming; Y. K. Yong; G. E. Fantner

-Model-based Q Factor Control for Photothermally Excited Microcantilevers Inproceedings
+Model-based Q Factor Control for Photothermally Excited Microcantilevers Proceedings Article

 @inproceedings{Ruppert2019,